Resonant Beam Multi-Target DOA Estimation: System Design

 i) The Van Atta array consists of paired antennas connected by equal length connecting wires.
 The received signal will be transmitted through these connection lines and transmitted back to the signal source through the antenna in reverse.
 Its advantage is a wide bandwidth, but it requires that the received wave must be a plane wave \cite{sharp1960van}\cite{ang2018passive}.

 ii) The phase conjugate mixer array achieves reverse transmission through phase conjugate technology, as shown in Fig.~\ref{RDA}(b).
-After receiving a signal with a frequency of $f_0$, the antenna mixes it with a local oscillation signal $2\cos(2\pi2f_0t)$ at time $t$ in the mixer to generate a phase conjugate signal, which is then re-transmitted back to the direction of the signal source \cite{allen2003negative}\cite{pon1964retrodirective}.
+After receiving a signal $\cos(2\pi f_0t+\varphi_r)$ with a frequency of $f_0$, the antenna mixes it with a local oscillation signal $2\cos(2\pi2f_0t)$ at time $t$ in the mixer to generate a new signal

+By filtering out high-frequency components, we obtain the phase conjugate signal $s^*=\cos(-2\pi f_0t+\varphi_r)$, which is then re-transmitted back to the direction of the signal source \cite{allen2003negative}\cite{pon1964retrodirective}.
 Compared to Van Atta arrays, arrays using phase conjugation do not require strict antenna layouts and can be installed on curved surfaces, making them suitable for more complex application scenarios.
 Therefore, the phase conjugate mixer array is adopted in this paper.